-The actual communication between the client and the server takes place using Unix sockets and TCP.
-The physical layer of MININET handles the details of establishing a TCP connection and sending real messages over the WPI campus network.
-Assume the maximum size of the frame payload is 64 bytes.
+The actual communication between the client and the server takes place using Linux sockets and TCP.
+The physical layer of MININET handles the details of establishing a TCP connection and sending real TCP packets over the WPI campus network.
+Assume the maximum size of the frame payload is 100 bytes.
 That is, the data link layer hands off frames to the physical layer for transmission.
 To simplify matters, you may make reasonable assumptions on the maximum amount of data stuffing needed.
-The design of the full frame is the students' choice but must include "artificial" framing bytes at each end of the frame sent.
+The design of the full frame is a team choice but it must include "artificial" framing bytes at each end of the frame sent.

 The physical layer is responsible for inducing errors in the transmission.
 Your design must include an adjustable error rate input as a command line argument for both the client and the server.
+The error rate is used to randomly insert a single bit error into the frame checksum field before a frame is sent by the client or the server.